dbt-athena/dbt-athena.github.io/docs/docs/introduction.md

 dbt-athena is a community-owned adapter for dbt Core.
 The dbt-athena package contains all the code to enable dbt to work with [AWS Athena](https://aws.amazon.com/athena/) and transform data using SQL.

+In essence, the dbt-athena adapter will transform existing data in Athena by leveraging the [`CREATE TABLE AS`](https://docs.aws.amazon.com/athena/latest/ug/create-table-as.html) or [`CREATE VIEW`](https://docs.aws.amazon.com/athena/latest/ug/create-view.html) SQL queries in AWS Athena.

 ## Features of dbt-athena

 - ✅ Supports dbt version `1.4.*`